Take your group on an amazing tour of Virginia's Blue Ridge!

 Then, explore the collections and exhibits of the Harrison Museum of African American Culture at Center in the Square.

-Day Two: Follow the Historic Gainsboro Tour of African American Culture.
+Day Two: Follow the Gainsboro History Tour of African American Culture.
 Learn about the Gainsboro neighborhood and how it played a critical role in the development of African American culture in the region.

 You'll visit the Martin Luther King, Jr. statue at the "Henry Street" Bridge, where inspirational quotes are etched into the ground and excerpts from speeches made by Dr. King are broadcast around the area.